Request A Time

 Request and set meetings with multiple recipients with a single email

-Stop the multi-recipient scheduling chaos.
+Stop the multi-recipient scheduling chaos with Dule’s AI scheduling assistant.

 Add [email protected] to any email and Dule lines up a single slot that works for everyone on the thread—while you stay focused on real work.